Copper(II) chloride: Natural occurrence

+Safety and biological impact

 Copper(II) chloride can be toxic.
-Only concentrations below five ppm are allowed in drinking water by the US Environmental Protection Agency.
+Only concentrations below 1.3 ppm of aqueous copper ions are allowed in drinking water by the US Environmental Protection Agency.
+If copper chloride is absorbed, it results in headache, diarrhea, a drop in blood pressure, and fever.
+Ingestion of large amounts may induce copper poisoning, CNS disorders, and haemolysis.

-Copper (II) chloride has been demonstrated to cause chromosomal aberrations and mitotic cycle disturbances within A. cepa cells.
+Copper(II) chloride has been demonstrated to cause chromosomal aberrations and mitotic cycle disturbances within A. cepa (onion) cells.
 Such cellular disturbances lead to genotoxicity.
-Copper (II) chloride has also been studied as a harmful environmental pollutant.
-Often present in irrigation-grade water, copper (ii) chloride can negatively affect water and soil microbes.
-Specifically, denitrifying bacteria were found to be very sensitive to the presence of copper(ii) chloride.
-At a concentration of 0.95 mg L−1, copper(II) chloride was found to cause a 50% inhibition (IC50) of the metabolic activity of denitrifying microbes.
+Copper(II) chloride has also been studied as a harmful environmental pollutant.
+Often present in irrigation-grade water, it can negatively affect water and soil microbes.
+Specifically, denitrifying bacteria were found to be very sensitive to the presence of copper(II) chloride.
+At a concentration of 0.95 mg/L, copper(II) chloride was found to cause a 50% inhibition (IC50) of the metabolic activity of denitrifying microbes.